elusznik/open-claude-router/README.md

 claude
 ```

 That's it!
-Claude Code will now use OpenRouter's models through y-router.
+Claude Code will now use OpenRouter's models through open-claude-router.

 ### Multiple Configurations